Last published: November 10, 2021

 Benzodiazepines (pronounced 'ben-zoh-die-AZ-a-peens') are drugs which slows down messages travelling between the brain and body.
 Other depressants include alcohol, cannabis and heroin.

-Benzodiazepines, also known as minor tranquillisers, are most commonly prescribed by doctors to relieve stress and anxiety and to help people sleep.
+Benzodiazepines are also minor tranquillisers, usually prescribed by doctors to relieve stress and anxiety and to help people sleep.
 They can also be used to treat alcohol withdrawal and epilepsy.
 However, medical professionals have become concerned about their risks, particularly when they are used for a long time.

-Some people use benzodiazepines illegally to get high or to help with the ‘come down’ effects of stimulants such as amphetamines or cocaine.
+Some people misuse benzodiazepines to get high or to help with the ‘come down’ effects of stimulants such as amphetamines or cocaine.

 There are three types of benzodiazepines: long, intermediate and short-acting.
 Short-acting benzodiazepines have stronger withdrawal or ‘come down’ effects and can be more addictive than long-acting ones.2

 Benzodiazepines are known by their chemical (generic) name or their brand name.
 In each case the drug is the same – it’s just made by a different company.
 Some common benzodiazepines are:

 |Generic name||Brand name||Type|